forcedotcom/mcp-hosted/README.md

 - Connect external MCP clients (Claude, Cursor, etc.)
 - Understand authentication using External Client Apps
 - Review common connection and scope issues

+## Submitting Feedback on the Beta

+This feature is currently in open **Beta**, enabling customers to opt-in to test this feature set before the GA release.
+Please submit feedback through this repo’s **[Issues](../../issues)** to help us refine configuration, authentication, and runtime behavior before GA.

+- 🧩 **Connectivity & Authentication Help** – Use the issue form titled **“🔐 Cannot Connect / Authentication Help”** if you encounter trouble connecting your MCP client.
+- 🐞 **Bug or Documentation Fix** – Use the relevant template under **New Issue**.
+- 💡 **Feature Ideas or Requests** – We welcome thoughtful suggestions through the **Feature Request** form.